binwiederhier/ntfy/docs/publish.md

     file_get_contents('https://ntfy.sh/mywebhook/publish?message=Webhook+triggered&priority=high&tags=warning,skull');
     ```

-## Publish as e-mail
+## E-mail notifications
 You can forward messages to e-mail by specifying an address in the header.
 This can be useful for messages that
 you'd like to persist longer, or to blast-notify yourself on all possible channels.

+Usage is easy: Simply pass the `X-Email` header (or any of its aliases: `X-E-mail`, `Email`, `E-mail`, `Mail`, or `e`).
+Only one e-mail address is supported.

-Since ntfy does not provide auth,
-the [rate limiting](#limitations) is pretty strict (see below).
-In the default configuration, you get 16 e-mails per
+Since ntfy does not provide auth (yet), the rate limiting is pretty strict (see [limitations](#limitations)).
+In the
-visitor (IP address) and then after that one per hour.
-On top of that, your IP address appears in the e-mail body.
-This
+default configuration, you get **16 e-mails per visitor** (IP address) and then after that one per hour.
+On top of
-is to prevent abuse.
+that, your IP address appears in the e-mail body.
+This is to prevent abuse.

 === "Command line (curl)"
     ```
+    curl \
+        -H "Email: phil@example.com" \
+        -H "Tags: warning,skull,backup-host,ssh-login" \
+        -H "Priority: high" \
+        -d "Unknown login from 5.31.23.83 to backups.example.com" \
+        ntfy.sh/alerts
-    curl -H "Email: phil@example.com" -d "You've Got Mail" ntfy.sh/alerts curl -d "You've Got Mail" "ntfy.sh/alerts?email=phil@example.com"
+    curl -H "Email: phil@example.com" -d "You've Got Mail" curl -d "You've Got Mail" "ntfy.sh/alerts?email=phil@example.com"
     ```